DJ Awards

 DJ Awards is a celebration of electronic music, and aims to recognise and honour DJs and individuals who have influenced electronic dance music worldwide.

 Held annually in Ibiza at the end of the summer season, DJ Awards has retained the same ethos since its conception.
-The fundamental philosophy is not that of a competition, as we are dealing with an art form whose merits are purely subjective, and therefore who can say what is the best.
-Rather DJ Awards seeks to shine a light on key talents in the industry.
+The fundamental philosophy is not that of a competition, as we are dealing with an art form whose merits are purely subjective; therefore, no one can say which is the best.
+Rather, DJ Awards seeks to shine a light on key talents in the industry.

 DJ Awards was formed in 1998 by José Pascual and Lenny Ibizarre.
 The ceremony is held once a year at a well known venue in Ibiza.
 Since 2018 the event has been held at Heart Ibiza.
 Previous editions were held at the Pacha club in Ibiza, Spain.
 The awards ceremony takes place towards the end of the Ibiza season.
 The awards are known internationally in the electronic dance music community as the Oscars of the DJ industry.
 The event attracts a broad selection of international industry professionals and the awards reflect the wide range of creative talent of the DJs.
 The ethos behind the annual ceremony is for it "to be seen not as a competition, but instead, a celebration of the electronic dance music scene, that conveys the artistic ability of DJs to a global music audience".
 A different theme is chosen each year that is important to the organisers, which is then translated into an individual graphical and visual representation of that theme for each ceremony.
 The awards have managed to retain their status as one of the most important accolades that an artist can win or be honoured.

 Past winners have included Armin van Buuren, Carl Cox, Richie Hawtin, Roger Sanchez, Danny Tenaglia, Black Coffee, Solomun, Jamie Jones, Hernan Cattaneo, DjkMrpink, Stephan Bodzin, DJ Koze, Frankie Knuckles, Tiësto, Sasha, Tony De Vit, Deadmau5, and many more.